Our people

 School of Chemical and Biomolecular Engineering, The University of Sydney

 Karinna is an undergraduate Chemical and Biomolecular Engineering student from The University of Sydney.
-She had joined the Personalised Polymeric Heart Valve project during the summer break of 2023.
+She joined the Personalised Polymeric Heart Valve project during the summer break of 2023.
 She is interested in working in the healthcare and sustainability sectors.